-Follow these 5 steps for healthy trees shrubs.
-Don't have TruGreen®?
+Follow these 5 steps for healthy trees and shrubs.
+Don't have TruGreen® Tree and Shrub Care Maintenance?
 Get started here!

-Shrubs, trees and other landscape plants have become essential elements in our yards.
-Not only do they add structure and color, they also establish desirable focal points.
-While established shrubs and trees may seem self-sufficient, it’s a fact: healthy landscape plants don’t just happen.
+Shrubs, trees and other landscape plants have become essential elements in our yards and need to be taken care of properly.
+Not only do they add structure and color, trees and shrubs also establish desirable focal points and increase our property value.
+While established shrub and tree care may seem self-sufficient, it’s a fact: healthy landscape plants don’t just happen.
 Sure, trees and shrubs may be considered low-maintenance, but they’re definitely not no-maintenance.

 When it comes to the initial planting of your landscaping shrubs and trees, when exactly is the best time of year to install new plants?

-The answer is somewhat simple: If the soil isn’t frozen, plant away!
-Ideally, we recommend planting in spring or fall when weather conditions are mild.
+The answer is somewhat simple: If the soil isn’t frozen, plant away with all your trees and shrubs!
+Ideally, TruGreen experts recommend planting in spring or fall when weather conditions are mild.

-Pro Tip: A good rule to follow is to this: avoid planting prior to periods of stressful weather conditions to allow for successful growth.
+Pro Tip: A good rule to follow is this: avoid planting trees & shrubs prior to periods of stressful climate & weather conditions to allow for successful and optimal growth patterns.

 Easy enough!
 No matter which method you use to plant your shrubs and trees, water them well after planting, and remember to mulch, mulch, mulch!
 But more on that later.